Viir/bots/guide/how-to-report-an-issue-with-an-app-or-request-a-new-feature.md

 These scenarios are the fuel for bot development.
 Developing these apps is very much an incremental process.
 A bot evolves as we collect more scenarios describing the desired behavior.

-Explaining your use-case in natural language is a good start, but usually, a developer will ask for more data.
+Explaining your use-case in human language is a good start, but usually, a developer will ask for more data.

 ## App Session Recording and Archive